 You can go to a yoga studio if you want some positive social pressure or even do it at home.
 Ultimately, yoga is an extraordinarily flexible activity—pun intended—and can greatly help you in the long run.

 Running is a great way to enhance your health.
 That said, it’s important to start with walking unless you’re used to running already.
 Take it slow.
 Ensure you have your blood sugar monitor, lancets, and strips.
-Also, get a comfy pair of diabetic shoes with nice insoles.
+Also, get a comfy pair of orthopedic shoes with nice insoles.

 As you run, stop to take your blood sugar if you feel dizzy, lightheaded, or queasy.
 Diabetic patches work wonderfully to get you a second-by-second view of blood fluctuations in the app, so it might help to ask your doctor about those.
 In short, if you’re going to run, be prepared, pack well, and have fun!